 Unfortunately, I had no occasion to see Stephen Hawking personally, but I am very lucky, that I live in the city, that Hawking was associated with.

-The Easter Saturday 31.03.2018 was the day of Stephen Hawking’s funeral in Great St. Mary’s Church in Cambridge.
+Easter Saturday 31.03.2018 was the day of Stephen Hawking’s funeral in Great St. Mary’s Church in Cambridge.
 The celebration began at 2pm.
-A few thousand people have gathered around this church more than half an hour before the ceremony.
-There were a lot of renowned guests at the funeral like Brian May, Anita Dobson, Elon Musk and Alan Bennett.
+A few thousand people gathered around this church more than half an hour before the ceremony.
+There were a lot of renowned guests at the funeral like Brian May, Anita Dobson, Elon Musk, and Alan Bennett.

-I decided to take part in this ceremony too, alongside with another few thousands of people, who encircled the Great St. Mary’s Church and adjacent streets.
+I decided to take part in this ceremony too, alongside another few thousand people, who encircled the Great St. Mary’s Church and adjacent streets.

 I have prepared a short photo relation below.
 However, I realize, that you will find photos taken from better perspectives on the web.

 I came near the Great St Mary’s Church around 1:20pm and unfortunately, the best places were taken.
 After maybe 10 minutes I found a quite nice place for myself.
 I stood up on the wall next to King’s Parade between a lot of people placed together.
 I could see the church entrance clearly from there.